superepicninjaswag/favorite-movies/README.md

-Favorite movies is a simple project to demonstrate basic proficiency with HTML and CSS.
+This project demonstrates basic proficiency with HTML and CSS.